-Routine healthcare such as vaccinations, routine dental rasping and blood tests can be done under the Area Visit Scheme, this means you will be charged a reduced visit fee.
+Routine healthcare such as vaccinations, routine dental rasping and blood tests can be done under the Area Visit Scheme, this means you will be charged a reduced £10 visit fee as opposed to a full call out charge.
 In order to qualify for the Area Visit Scheme, the following criteria must be met:

 - Account balance must be at zero or be in credit

 - Payment for treatment must be made in advance or on the day

 - The client will be advised of a time slot the day before the visit

 - Visits must be booked in at least 48 hours in advance

 Visits are allocated to the vet working that “Zone Day” and are ordered geographically.
 If you wish to have a specific vet or time, this then becomes a chargeable visit.

 We do offer a complimentary reminder service however it is the responsibility of owners to make sure vaccinations are up to date.
 The Kingston Veterinary Group cannot be held responsible for overdue vaccinations that result in a restart course.